-Servus targets an income figure called Operating Income, which is net of profit sharing, income taxes and unusual items such as income from Alberta Central.
-Operating Income best represents the amount that is available to share with members in patronage and also the amount that the credit union can expect to see continue in future years.
-One-time gains or income from affiliates that we do not control are not indicative of the ongoing performance of Servus.
-These are not a basis for building profit sharing or capital plans for the credit union.
+Servus targets an income figure called Operating Income, which is income before profit sharing, income taxes and unusual items such as income from Alberta Central.
+Operating Income best represents the amount that is available to share with members in patronage and also the amount of income that the credit union can expect to see continue in future years.
+One-time gains or income from affiliates that we don't control are not indicative of the ongoing performance of Servus or a basis for building profit sharing or capital plans for the credit union.